 The clone will pass off as genuine because most people are unaware of how credit card numbers work.
-Usually, the first four digits of a credit card number signify the bank and the nature of your account as well as location.
+Usually, the first four digits of a credit card number signify the bank and the nature of your account, as well as your location.

 6. Electronic Swipe Fraud

-Electronic swipe frauds can be difficult credit card fraud detection and it could be hard to get your money refunded.
+Electronic swipe fraud can be difficult for credit card fraud detection, and it could be hard to get your money refunded.
 Usually, these frauds happen at stores.

 A fraudster might swap or wave your card separately for the same amount on two different POS machines.
 While one of these is to pay for your purchase, the other will help the fraudster shop free for the same amount.

-Since both the purchase amounts are same, these frauds often pass as errors.
-A bank might consider refund if you dispute the expense, though you may have to answer questions about how a fraud occurred right under your nose at the store.
+Since both the purchase amounts are the same, these frauds often pass as errors.
+A bank might consider a refund if you dispute the expense, though you may have to answer questions about how the fraud occurred right under your nose at the store.

 7. Account Takeover Fraud

 Account takeover frauds are part of the broader identity theft and are very serious.
-Here, an identity thief takes over all your bank accounts, insurance plans and other investments as well as the credit card.
+Here, an identity thief takes over all your bank accounts, insurance plans and other investments, and the credit card.

 And often, they’ll sell off your investments while splurging money on your credit card with impunity.

 Here, a merchant will take two or more imprints of your credit card using the old-fashioned swipe machine.
 While you’ll sign upon only one of these imprints to pay for purchases, others will be used for fraud.